*PANDEMIC PRECAUTIONS IN EFFECT*

-- All visitor traffic is limited to front entrances of each facility.
+- All visitor traffic is limited to the front entrances of each facility.

 - Outside vendors and consultants are restricted without prior approval.